Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group

-For example, according to the study by \citet{2012DeLucia} based on the Millennium Simulation, a much steeper radial color distribution is plausible for dwarf galaxies that have been satellites for over at least 5--8 Gyrs.
-The lack of apparent color gradient is, therefore, supportive of our interpretation that the NGC~2997 group is dynamically young.
-Another possible explanation for the origin of the observed shallow color gradient of NGC~2997 is less efficient quenching for a late-type system like NGC~2997 \citep{2006Weinmann, 2016Bray, 2018Treyer} in that the shallow color gradient of NGC~2997 may simply result from similar star formation activities between the host and satellites (known as ``galactic conformity").
-Overall, the absence of mass-segregation and steep color gradient in NGC~2997 appears to be compatible with the scenario that the system is dynamically young, although different interpretations for the latter cannot be ruled out.
+For example, according to the study by \citet{2012DeLucia} based on the Millennium Simulation, a much steeper radial color distribution is plausible for dwarf galaxies that have been satellites for over at least 5--8 Gyrs. {\tjf The absence of color segregation among the NGC 2997 DGCs, therefore, could be consistent with the scenario that some of them are newly accreted members.
+This is also inline with our interpretation above for the absence of mass segregation in which we suggest that the massive members of NGC~29997, which are blue (Figure~\ref{fig:CMRBV}), are recently accreted.} Another possible explanation for the origin of the observed shallow color gradient of NGC~2997 is less efficient quenching for a late-type system \citep{2006Weinmann, 2016Bray, 2018Treyer} in that a shallow color gradient may simply results from similar star formation activities between the host and satellites, known as ``galactic conformity." {\tjf However, it is not clear how this process can explain the observed absence of mass segregation in NGC~2997.
+Overall, the absence of mass and color segregation in NGC~2997 appears to be compatible with the scenario that the system has recently accreted massive, blue dwarf galaxies, possibly from the surrounding field.}